AMHaag/ReadMe-Generator/Acceptance-Criteria.md

 ## Walkthrough Video: 27%
 - A walkthrough video that demonstrates the functionality of the README generator must be submitted and a link to the video should be included in your README file.
 - The walkthrough video must demonstrate how a user would invoke the application from the command line.
 - The walkthrough video must demonstrate how a user would enter responses to all of the prompts in the application.
 - The walkthrough video must demonstrate a generated README that matches the user input and has a functioning table of contents.

 ## Technical Acceptance Criteria: 40%
 Satisfies all of the above acceptance criteria plus the following:

-- Uses the Inquirer package (Links to an external site.).
+- Uses the inquirer package (Links to an external site.).

 ## Repository Quality: 13%
 - Repository has a unique name.